taskswithcode/latent-diffusion/README.md

 ### What can I use this model for?
   [Latent diffusion model](#latent-diffusion-models) describes a method to convert any image into a discrete codebook _( a first stage step)_.
 This discrete representation of codes is then used for downstream tasks _(second stage)_ like image generation _(e.g. given an initial sequence of tokens representing an image syntheisize the remaining; or condition image generation based on a label)_.  **_The utility of these discrete representations for discriminative tasks (e.g. classification) is yet to be proven_**

  This fork reproduces the first stage - Transforming an input image to a codebook and then reconstructing image back from codebook.
+It also has utilities to convert images in batches to codebook form, as well as visualize the codebook vectors.
 The reproduced snapshot is used in the [Google Colab notebook](https://colab.research.google.com/github/taskswithcode/latent-diffusion/blob/master/TWCLatentDiffusion.ipynb) and [docker image TBD](https://hub.docker.com/r/twc2022/latent_diffusion_model)

 ### Table of contents